-Every once in a while we’re asked what is the most important thing that Houston area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Houston area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Research suggests that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Houston homeowners, but there are often two obstacles to actually accomplishing this task:

 - Understanding just how often to change your furnace or air conditioner filter.

 - Replacing them at the proper time.

 Most filters have a timeline printed on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll see that some are designed to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can exacerbate or cause damage to pricey parts, like your compressor, so it's best to change it out more often than not.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer sometimes has a different recommendation from your HVAC equipment manufacturer.